delmic/odemis/doc/develop/microscope.rst

  * light: Controls the excitation light of the FM.

 Actuator:
- * Sample thermostat: Controls the temperature of the sample.
- * Cooler controller: Controls the starting and stopping of the cooling process by changing the temperature setpoint of the cryo-stage.
  * ebeam-focus: Changes the focus position of the e-beam.
 It has one axis: z.
  * filter: Emission filter to select a specific wavelength band.
  * stage: Moves the sample.
 It has 3 linear axes (x, y, z) and 2 rotational axes (rx, rz). stage component has the following metadata: